 Spending or scrimping on the wrong stuff – Renovating isn’t just about sticking to a budget, it’s also about making difficult decisions and prioritising your spending.
 Splashing cash on changes that add value can be a smart investment, while selecting some cheaper options can help you save your pennies, but you need to understand which is which.

 Having an unrealistic budget – Yes, it’s important to set a budget you can afford, but it’s equally important to be realistic with how much your project will cost, from the outset.
 Sometimes it’s better to lay out more cash up front, saving future hassles when you attempt to add or remove elements of the design.
 If you really can’t afford to budge on price, you may need to look at scaling back your plans.

 Sacrificing functionality for form – Of course you want you finished project to look great, but you also have to live in it, and even the most beautiful space will quickly become a nightmare if your family can’t function in it.
 It’s possible to create amazing spaces that still serve their purpose, with the right planning and design.

-Ultimately, the only sure-fire way to avoid these common renovation mistakes is to engage the services of an experienced Architect or Designer, who can guide you through the entire process.
+Ultimately, the only sure-fire way to avoid these common renovation mistakes is to engage the services of an experienced Designer, who can guide you through the entire process.
 With more than a decade of experience, Studio Gestalt can help!